 Ushering in a New Era of What Family Means

-Both Rizzo and Dutra are hopeful that more companies will start to recognize the specific set of issues and yes, even challenges those who choose the child-free path may face.
-Cassandra Rose, Partner at Meritarc, a human capital software company, advocates for women who are on the path of otherhood to make the most of their employee benefits.
+Both Rizzo and Dutra are hopeful that more companies will start to recognize the specific set of issues and, yes, even challenges those who choose the child-free path may face.
+Cassandra Rose, Senior Director of Human Resources at ClearPoint Health, advocates for women who are on the path of otherhood to make the most of their employee benefits.
 "The only time you might have to step away from your responsibilities at work isn’t when a baby comes into your life," she says.
 "I tell women without kids to go to their HR department and ask for more inclusive care policies.
 Too often, when we take time off, we have to use up our sick and vacation days.
 There should be another bank of time that accounts for leave you might need to take as a caregiver."

-While some larger corporations are starting to employ this policy, if your company isn’t on board with progressive approaches, now is the time to ask.
-"The COVID-19 pandemic has been the biggest accelerator of change that we’re seeing in our lifetime," says Rose.
-"This is the time to speak up."
+While some larger corporations are starting to employ this policy, if your company isn’t on board with progressive approaches, don’t be afraid to ask.
 It’s also important to push back if you’re being asked to do more work because you don’t have kids, she adds.
 "Don’t just take one for the team if you’re not willing to do it," she says.
 "And if you are willing to do more, document it — and then advocate for yourself when it comes time for promotions, pay increases, and bonuses."

 Rose also wants child-free women to feel empowered to use "no" as a complete sentence, and to not let societal norms dictate the boundaries you set for yourself.
 "I urge women not to let society tell you what’s an acceptable reason to leave work," says Rose.
 "If you have a need to leave work at 5 p.m. so you can go to the gym, that’s acceptable — and you don’t need to defend your reasoning to others.
 Defend your choice to yourself, and trust that everything else will fall into place."